Jayanth-MKV/emotion2vec-speech-emotion-detection-api/README.md

-# Speech Emotion Recognition API - IEMOCAP dataset with good accuracy for realtime use
+# Speech Emotion Recognition API - IEMOCAP dataset with good accuracy

+> Requires at least 1.5 gb memory to run fine

 This FastAPI application provides an endpoint for performing emotion recognition on audio files.